 • You will need to “document everything” as an EMT and medical terminology is a must.

 • Basic medical terminology is integrated into the National Registry of EMT exams.
-By learning root words, prefixes, and suffixes students can break any unfamiliar terms into their component parts.
-This makes it much easier to determine the meaning of new or unfamiliar medical terminology during the exams.
+By learning medical root words, prefixes, and suffixes students can break any unfamiliar terms into their component parts.
+This makes it much easier to determine the meaning of new or unfamiliar medical terms during the exams.

 Basic Medical Terminology

 The majority of basic medical terminology has been taken from the Greek and Latin languages.
-This means that by learning some basic root words, prefixes, and suffixes in these languages you can become familiar with a whole world of medical terms, condition, diseases, treatments, procedures, etc.
+This means that by learning some basic medical root words, prefixes, and suffixes in these languages you can become familiar with a whole world of medical terms, conditions, diseases, treatments, procedures, etc.

 This is because a lot of medical terms are just smaller words combined together as descriptors.